Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Most infected people do not need to be hospitalized for treatment.
 People are hospitalized if they

 People with pulmonary tuberculosis being treated in a hospital are kept in isolation in a room that is specially designed to minimize the risk of spreading infections through the air.
-The door is kept closed as much as possible, and the air in the room is changed at least 12 times every hour.
+The door is kept closed as much as possible, and the air in the room is changed 6 to 12 times every hour.
 People who are kept in isolation do not need to wear a surgical face mask if they can cooperate with instructions on how to cover their coughs.
 However, people who enter the room must wear a respirator (a specially fitted filter device, not a simple surgical mask).

 People can move from isolation into a general hospital room when they have clearly responded to treatment—typically, when all of the following occur:

 A number of antibiotics are effective against tuberculosis.
-But because tuberculosis bacteria are very slow-growing, antibiotics must be taken for a long time—for 6 months or longer.
+But because tuberculosis bacteria are very slow-growing, antibiotics must be taken for a long time—for 4 to 6 months or longer.
 Treatment must be continued long after people feel completely well.
 Otherwise, tuberculosis tends to recur because it was not fully eliminated.
 Also, the tuberculosis bacteria may become resistant to the antibiotics.

 Most people find it difficult to remember to take their drugs every day for such a long time.
 Other people, for various reasons, stop treatment as soon as they feel better.
 Because of these problems, many experts recommend that people with tuberculosis receive their drugs from a health care worker, who watches them take the pills.
 This approach is called directly observed therapy (DOT).
 Because DOT ensures that people take every dose, the drugs are often given just 2 or 3 times per week after the first 2 weeks.